adamfisk/LittleProxy/README.md

 Acknowledgements
 ----------------

-Many thanks to [Measurement Factory](http://www.measurement-factory.com/) for the use of [CoAdvisor](http://coad.measurement-factory.com/) for HTTP standards compliance testing.
+Many thanks to [The Measurement Factory](http://www.measurement-factory.com/) for the use of [CoAdvisor](http://coad.measurement-factory.com/) for HTTP standards compliance testing.